DavidPatShuiFong/SpurAfrika2018/README.md

     - Conditions can either be ignored ("No condition filter"), included ("Include") or excluded ("Exclude")
     - Multiple conditions can chosen
     - Once chosen, a condition can be removed from the list by clicking on the condition, and then pressing the 'delete' or 'backspace' key
-    - COnditions can be copied from the left chart to the right chart, using the 'Copy Condition List' button on the top-right
+    - Conditions can be copied from the left chart to the right chart, using the 'Copy Condition List' button on the top-right

 Age restrictions can be set in the top-left corner